robrich/kubernetes-hands-on-workshop/17-Azure-Kubernetes-Service/start/README.md

    kubectl get all --all-namespaces
    ```

+7. If you're tired of waiting for DNS, you can hot-wire your local DNS.

+   - Get the public IP:

+     ```
+     kubectl get svc --namespace kube-system
+     ```

+     Note the public IP in the LoadBalancer service

+   - Open up `/etc/hosts` on Mac or Linux or `C:\Windows\System32\drivers\etc\hosts` on Windows

+     add a line to route the public IP directly to the hostname:

+     ```
+     123.45.67.8  frontend.YOUR_HTTP_ROUTING_DOMAIN
+     ```

+     swap in the correct public IP and domain

-7. Now let's try it out.
+8. Now let's try it out.
 Browse to the URL you formed above: `http://frontend.YOUR_HTTP_ROUTING_DOMAIN_HERE`, adding in your domain from the Azure portal.

    If you get an error like `ERR_NAME_NOT_RESOLVED`, wait a few minutes and try again.
 DNS changes can take a while to propagate to all the DNS servers involved.